 Welcome to my website.

-I am Dr. Yuko Ninomiya, Licensed Psychologist providing psychotherapy to individuals, couples and families in private practice in San Francisco and Mill Valley, California.
+I am Dr. Yuko Ninomiya, Licensed Psychologist providing psychotherapy to individuals, couples and families in private practice in San Francisco, California.

 Psychotherapy provides a safe space to explore and examine troublesome symptoms such as depression, anxiety, trauma, and interpersonal conflicts.
 We will define your habitual coping patterns, namely your unique defensive structure, and slowly uncover difficult past events and feelings that you buried to survive.
 These character aspects are now blocking your healthy self-expressions and authentic self.
 Eventually your growing self-awareness and the release of long-held emotions will take you to a new life phase.